Doublet and hose belonging to the Saxon Electoral Regalia.

 Photos taken in December 2015 in the Bavarian National Museum, Munich.

-This is an interesting example of what many call the ‘Hausbuch’ dress with the help of 4 boys, and shows the transition period well.
+This is an interesting example of what many call the ‘Hausbuch’ dress and shows the transition period well.

 English embroidery (gold couching on samit weave silk) from c.1200.
 The mitre depicts the stoning of St. Stephen and the murder of Thomas Becket.